 In Stage 1, 6 stations on the Southern and Onehunga Lines were closed between 16 January 2023 and 19 March 2023.

 - Te Papapa

-In Stage 2, 5 stations on the Eastern Line will be closed from 20 March 2023 until January 2024.
-Stations closed for Stage 1 will reopen.
+In Stage 2, 5 stations on the Eastern Line were closed from 20 March 2023 until 14 January 2024.
+These stations have now been reopened.

 - Glen Innes